 Please see below our policy for COVID-19 as well as information on medical and harm reduction facilities.
 For further information regarding wellbeing facilities at INHSU 2023, please contact the Conference Secretariat [email protected].

 Attendees should not attend if they have tested positive for COVID or are feeling unwell and displaying COVID symptoms.

-- There will be masks available at the conference registration
+- Mask-wearing will not be mandatory.
+However, there will be masks available at the conference registration

 - Hand sanitisation stations will be available throughout the venue